Montreal Maroons: Great Depression and cessation of operations

 In Montreal, financial strains from the Great Depression hurt the attendances of both the Canadiens and Maroons.
 However, there were far more francophone supporters for the Canadiens than anglophone supporters for the Maroons.
 As a result, the Maroons finished with the worst attendance in the league, three seasons in a row.
-Also, by 1935, both teams were owned by Canadian Arena Company.
-(Ernest Savard and Maurice Forget, who owned the Canadiens, were part of the Canadian Arena Company, as were Maroons owners James Strachan and Donat Raymond).
+Also, by 1935, both teams were owned by Canadian Arena Company (Ernest Savard and Maurice Forget, who owned the Canadiens, were part of the Canadian Arena Company, as were Maroons owners James Strachan and Donat Raymond).
 It became obvious that only one team could represent Montreal.
 The Maroons' dire financial straits caused them to sell off several players, including star winger Hooley Smith.
-Despite the Maroons' financial troubles, they continued to play competitive hockey well into the 1930s.
+Despite the Maroons' financial troubles, they continued to play competitive ice hockey well into the 1930s.

-For the 1934–35 season, the Maroons hired Tommy Gorman as coach, who had coached the Chicago Black Hawks to the Championship the previous year.
-The Maroons finished the season in second place behind Ottawa.
-In the playoffs, the Montreal Maroons defeated Chicago with defensive hockey, defeated the New York Rangers at wide-open (offensive) hockey, and then defeated the Toronto Maple Leafs, who Gorman considered one of the best hockey teams of all time, in three straight games.
+For the 1934–35 season, the Maroons hired Tommy Gorman as coach, who had coached the Chicago Black Hawks to the 1934 Stanley Cup.
+The Maroons finished the season in second place behind Toronto.
+In the playoffs, the Maroons defeated Chicago with defensive ice hockey, defeated the New York Rangers at wide-open (offensive) ice hockey, and then defeated the Toronto Maple Leafs, who Gorman considered one of the best ice hockey teams of all time, in three straight games.
 The Maroons won their second Stanley Cup; Gorman remains the only coach in history to win back-to-back Cups with two different teams.
-The Maroons team were the last team to win the Cup without a loss in the playoffs for 17 years.
-Gorman called this Maroon team "the greatest team that ever stepped on the ice."
+The Maroons team were the last team to win the Stanley Cup without a loss in the playoffs for 17 years.
+Gorman called this Maroons team "the greatest team that ever stepped on the ice."

 The playoffs of the 1935–36 season are famous for the longest NHL playoff game of all time.
-On March 24–25, the Maroons lost 1–0 to the Detroit Red Wings in 176:30 of play (16:30 of the sixth overtime period).
+On March 24, 1936, the Maroons lost 1–0 to the Detroit Red Wings in 176:30 of play (16:30 of the sixth overtime period).
 The game was especially significant for Detroit goaltender Normie Smith, who began his career with the Maroons.
 He shut out the Maroons again in the second game, and allowed Detroit to complete a three-game sweep by allowing only one goal.
 Detroit proceeded to win the first Stanley Cup in their history.

 In December 1936, Maroons captain Hooley Smith was traded to the Boston Bruins, a move which would mark the beginning of the end for the franchise.
 The 1936–37 season saw Nels Stewart break Howie Morenz's record for career goals with 271.
 Stewart would hold the all-time career record for goals until it was broken by Maurice Richard in 1952.